andyg2/ohm-mqtt-poller/README.md

 ### Credentials

-MQTT credentials are stored in an encoded format in the `enc.bin` file.
-Please note this is not at all secure, it's very simply to extract the credentials from this format.
+MQTT credentials are stored in a base64 encoded format in the `enc.bin` file.
 Use the `encode_mqtt_credentials.py` script to create or update this file.

+**Please note the enc.bin file is not at all secure, it is trivial to extract the credentials from this format**.

 ## Usage